A Survey on Semantic Communications in Internet of Vehicles: Key Technologies of Semantic Communication in IoV

-In the integration of IoV and semantic communication, besides transmitting IoV data through semantic communication systems, neural network models can also be shared. \cite{10847825} proposed a deep semantic communication framework, SCKS, to address the efficiency issues of knowledge sharing of neural network models in IoV.
+In the integration of the IoV and semantic communication, besides transmitting IoV data through semantic communication systems, neural network models can also be shared.
+Ref.~\cite{10847825} proposed a deep semantic communication framework, SCKS, to address the efficiency issues of knowledge sharing of neural network models in the IoV.
 This architecture extracts semantic features of neural network models using a dataset distillation algorithm and designs a semantic decoding algorithm based on GANs.
 By leveraging the deep semantic communication system, RSUs extract semantic information from neural network models, encode it into semantic feature vectors, and transmit it to vehicles.
-Upon receiving the vectors, vehicles decode them into synthetic datasets using a semantic decoder, and then update their neural network models.
+Upon receiving the vectors, vehicles decode them into synthetic datasets using a semantic decoder and then update their neural network models.
 This enables efficient knowledge sharing from RSUs to multiple vehicles.
-Experimental results demonstrate that this framework significantly outperforms in knowledge sharing under low signal-to-noise ratio conditions and across different neural network architectures.

-These innovative architectures, through task-driven approaches, knowledge graph optimization, and neural network sharing, further expand the application scenarios of semantic communication in IoV.
-At the same time, these studies provide new ideas and technical support for the diversification and intelligent development of semantic communication in IoV.
+The experimental results demonstrate that the framework exhibits remarkable performance in semantic similarity, effectively extracting the semantic features of neural network (NN) models.
+Under low-SNR conditions, the framework outperformed traditional methods in terms of transmission delay.
+However, the framework incurs a high computational overhead, particularly during the training phase, which poses limitations on the feasibility of real-time deployment.
+Despite these challenges, the framework, referred to as SCKS, performs well on high-resolution datasets.
+Further investigation is required to assess its performance when the number of categories increases.